Raphael-Boichot/Accelerated-exploration-of-multinary-systems/README.md

 * Create environment variables:
 	* path to folder that will contain the training results : DATASETS_DIR=$path/to/datasets/
 NB: for windows, see [this help](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html)

+# Part 2: Full Matlab implementation

+This part describes a full Matlab implemenation using the [Statistics and Machine Learning Toolbox](https://fr.mathworks.com/products/statistics.html).

+Just run [Main.m](Accelerated-exploration-of-multinary-systems/blob/main/matlab/main.m) and enjoy the full process in one click !

+**Requirements:**
+* Matlab2019 or later